 How We Started

-Joy’s House founder, Tina McIntosh, first became interested in the idea of opening an adult day service when she volunteered at a center in Muncie, Indiana as a freshman at Ball State University.
+Joy’s House founder, Tina McIntosh, first became interested in the idea of opening an adult day service when she volunteered at an adult day center in Muncie, Indiana as a freshman at Ball State University.
 One Master’s degree and ten years later, she found the courage to leave her successful job as an event planner and began the complicated process of opening a not-for-profit adult day center in 1999.

 As she shared her dream with others, she could see the passion grow inside of them.
 Before she knew it, people began to support her dream, and many formed the Board of Directors, Board Advisors and committee members for what we now know as Joy’s House.
 Together, they brought Tina’s dream to reality.

 We’re Not Done Yet

 With the help of donors, partners and volunteers in our community, we will continue to provide more than 10,500 days of service annually for adults living with a life altering diagnosis and more than 10,000 caregiving individuals in Greater Indianapolis annually.
 We are also working on the future of our UIndy location, our hopeful expansion to a third location in Hamilton County, and, as always, the best way to serve as many families as possible.